SeisSol/SeisSol/Documentation/build-run.rst

 ===============

 At this point, you should have a compiled SeisSol binary ready.
-Note that for different scenarios, you will need different.
+Note that for different scenarios, you will need different binaries, as the underlying equation system varies.

 Here, we will only focus on successfully running SeisSol.
 And for that, we are going to use the ``SeisSol/Examples`` repository.